Texas governor threatens to remove Democrats who left state over Trump-backed redistricting

+Some of the lawmakers, including those who left Sunday for Illinois or New York, clapped back, accusing Abbott of using “smoke and mirrors” to make threats that go beyond his legal authority.

-The revolt by the state House Democrats, many of whom went to Illinois or New York on Sunday, and Abbott giving them less than 24 hours to come home ratcheted up a widening fight over congressional maps that began in Texas but has drawn in Democratic governors who have floated the possibility of rushing to redraw their own state’s maps in retaliation.
-Their options, however, are limited.
+The revolt by Democrats in the state House and Abbott's threat ratcheted up a widening fight over congressional maps that began in Texas but expanded to include Democratic governors who have floated the possibility of rushing to redraw their own state maps in retaliation.
+But their options are limited.

+“We’re not going to tolerate our democracy being stolen in a modern-day stagecoach heist by bunch of law breaking cowboys,” New York Gov. Kathy Hochul said Monday, flanked by several of the lawmakers who fled.
+“If Republicans are willing to rewrite rules to give themselves an advantage, then they’re leaving us with no choice: We must do the same.
+You have to fight fire with fire.”

 “We will do whatever it takes.
 What that looks like, we don’t know,” said state Rep. Gene Wu, the Texas House Democratic Caucus leader.

-But legislative walkouts often only delay passage of a bill, including in 2021 when many of the same Texas House Democrats left the state for 38 days in protest of new voting restrictions.
-Once they returned, Republicans still wound up passing that measure.
+But legislative walkouts often only delay passage of a bill, including in 2021 when many of the same Texas House Democrats left the state for 38 days to protest new voting restrictions.
+Once they returned, Republicans still passed that measure.

-Four years later, Abbott is taking a far more aggressive stance and swiftly warning Democrats that he will seek to remove them from office if they are not back when the House reconvenes Monday afternoon.
-He cited a non-binding 2021 legal opinion issued by Republican Attorney General Ken Paxton, which suggested a court could determine that a legislator had forfeited their office.
+Four years later, Abbott is taking a far more aggressive stance and warning Democrats that he will seek to remove them from office if they are not back when the House reconvenes Monday.
+He cited a nonbinding 2021 legal opinion issued by Republican Attorney General Ken Paxton that suggested a court could determine that a legislator had forfeited their office.

-He also suggested the lawmakers may have committed felonies by raising money to help pay for fines they’d face.
+He also suggested the lawmakers may have committed felonies by raising money to help pay for fines they could face.

 “This truancy ends now,” Abbott said.

-In response, House Democrats issued a four-word statement: “Come and take it.”
+House Democrats issued a four-word statement: “Come and take it.”
+And some lawmakers who relocated to other states taunted the governor in response.

+“He has no legal mechanism,” said Texas Rep. Jolando Jones, one of the lawmakers who was in New York.
+“Subpoenas from Texas don't work in New York, so he can't come and get us.
+Subpoenas in Texas don't work in Chicago. ...
+He's putting up smoke and mirrors.”

 The state of the vote

-Lawmakers can't pass bills in the 150-member Texas House without at least two-thirds of them present.
-Democrats hold 62 of the seats in the majority-Republican chamber and at least 51 left the state, said Josh Rush Nisenson, spokesperson for the House Democratic Caucus.
+Lawmakers cannot pass bills in the 150-member Texas House without at least two-thirds of them present.
+Democrats hold 62 of the seats in the majority-Republican chamber, and at least 51 left the state, said Josh Rush Nisenson, spokesperson for the House Democratic Caucus.

 Republican House Speaker Dustin Burrows said the chamber would still meet as planned on Monday afternoon.